Jelan1/Jelan1.github.io/README.md

 # Jelan1.github.io
-The Pubslished Versions of Notebooks from the VSM python notebooks
+The ublished versions of Notebooks from the VSM python notebooks